AkramsBookshelf/GCT-Unity/GameManager/Tut-GameStates.md

 In our previous lesson, we discussed key considerations for designing game states and the decisions that should be made before implementation.
 Now, we will begin implementing those design choices by building a more complete Game Manager and Game State system.

 It’s important to note that there are many valid ways to construct a Game Manager and state system, and the best approach depends on the needs and scale of the game.
-The method used in this tutorial is intended primarily as a teaching tool, helping illustrate concepts such as the **Singleton pattern**, **interfaces**, the **State Patter**, and how to structure systems using **SOLID principles**.
+The method used in this tutorial is intended primarily as a teaching tool, helping illustrate concepts such as the **Singleton pattern**, **interfaces**, the **State Pattern**, and how to structure systems using **SOLID principles**.

 ## ⚒️ Implementing Game States with the State Pattern